The Namibian Uranium Association

 The Namibian uranium industry is subject to the provision of a number of legal instruments, in particular the Minerals Act, 1992 (Act 33 of 1992) the Atomic Energy and Radiation Protection Act, 2005 (Act No 5 of 2005) and its Regulations, the Environmental Management Act, 2007 (Act 7 of 2007), as well as international agreements such as the Convention on the Physical Protection of Nuclear Material, the Treaty on the Non-Proliferation of Nuclear Weapons, and the Comprehensive Nuclear Test Ban Treaty.
 Other commitments result from Namibia’s membership of the International Atomic Energy Agency (IAEA).

-NUA members are operating according to international best practice, as enshrined in the NUA’s Charter, the NUA’s Constitution and the Chamber of Mines of Namibia Code of Ethics.
+NUA members are operating according to international best practice, as enshrined in NUA’s Constitution and Code of Conduct.
 They are setting a high standard through their commitment to product stewardship, and have at all times been in compliance with the instruments listed above.
-In addition, NUA’s contribution to the implementation of the Ministry of Mines and Energy’s Strategic Environmental Management Plan for the Uranium Province and the adoption of the WNA’s Checklist on Sustainable Development Performance for Uranium Mining further ensure the industry’s performance in the best interest of Namibia and her people.
+In addition, NUA’s contribution to the implementation of the Ministry of Mines and Energy’s Strategic Environmental Management Plan for the Uranium Province further ensures the industry’s performance in the best interest of Namibia and her people.

 Uranium has been one of the commodities to register two consecutive years of gains despite the pandemic, and analysts believe it is set to rise even more in 2022.
 What is the background of that?